geralt1989/Coronavirus-Tracker/README.md

 ## Installing
 ### Running the application with IDE

 There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the main method in the com.arc.sbtest.SBtemplateApplication class from your IDE.
+One way is to execute the main method in the com.info.coronavirustracker.CoronavirusTrackerApplication class from your IDE.

 Download the zip or clone the Git repository.
 - Unzip the zip file (if you downloaded one)